magnitis/crypto-data-pipeline/README.md

 ## Decoupling Fetching and Candlestick Generation

-To enhance scalability and maintainability in production deployments, the fetching process and candlestick generation/reporting have been decoupled.
-This separation allows for independent scaling of each component and simplifies the workflow.
+To enhance scalability and maintainability in production deployments, the fetching process and candlestick generation/reporting should be decoupled.
+This separation allows for independent scaling of each component and simplifies the workflow particularly for debugging and testing.

 ### Rationale
 - **Scalability**: By decoupling these processes, you can scale them independently based on the load.
 For example, if fetching data becomes a bottleneck, you can increase the resources allocated to that process without affecting candlestick generation.